Hours 0:00 – 1:50, 2/7/23

 There’s a little discussion of alternate ways that people can communicate angry, personal attacks.
 They can email or leave a message on Jane’s office phone.
 The problem is that then the public – namely me! – does not know what people are mad about.
 I would like to know when people are mad!

-The vote: Yes: Jane, Jude, Saul, Matt, and Mark No: Alyssa
+Yes: Jane, Jude, Saul, Matt, and Mark

 Alyssa says, “I’m voting no because I’m not sure future mayors will be able to differentiate between personal insults and personal attacks in a responsible way.”